An introduction to the Costa del Sol and Andalucía

 Jaén is the least well-known province of Andalucía to outsiders and we have only visited it once, in the 1990s when we visited the town of Úbeda (pictured) and stayed in the historic parador in the zona monumental, on one of the finest renaissance squares anywhere.
 I remember an enjoyable evening exploring the tapas bars and there being very few tourists in town, though that may have changed.

 Almería is the easternmost province of Andalucía.
 It has its own airport and most visiting tourists arrive there and stay in one of the nearby resorts.
-A few years ago, I visited Almería city on a day trip by train from Granada.
+We have visited the city of Almería twice.
+A few years ago we took a day trip by train from Granada.
 The journey itself was interesting through desert-like landscapes.
-I didn’t have sufficient time to get to know the city – I remember the area around the cathedral being attractive and the Alcazaba fortress towering above the city.
+In 2019 we stayed overnight but didn’t have sufficient time to get to know the city well – the area around the cathedral is attractive and the Alcazaba fortress towers above the city.
+The coastal strip to the west consists of mile upon mile of plastic under which are grown tropical fruit and vegetables, which has created a hideous landscape where there is nothing natural to be seen.

 HOW TO GET THERE